-From 20th February – 13th March 2020, staff across the university who are members of UCU will be taking strike action over 14 days…
+From 20th February – 13th March 2020, staff across the university who were members of UCU took strike action over 14 days…

 The University and College Union (UCU) represents over 110,000 academics, lecturers, trainers, instructors, researchers, managers, administrators, computer staff, librarians and postgraduates in universities, colleges, prisons, adult education and training organisations across the UK.

 On Monday 3rd February 2020, it was announced that UCU voted in favour of strike action to protest against the following issues:

 - A 21% drop in pay since 2009

 - A loss of approximately £240,000 in pensions